avolabs-io/nft-auction/README.md

   - An array of fee recipient addresses who will receive a percentage of the selling price of an auction when the auction is concluded.
   - An array of fee percentages (each in basis points of 10000) which must match the number of fee recipients.
 This determines the split of the selling price for each fee recipient.
 - Create a default auction, which accepts all of the above parameters except for the bid increase percentage and auction bid period.
 These values are defaulted to the following:
-- Create a batch NFT auction.
-These auctions can be customized as the above auctions for single NFTs, however the seller can specify an array of NFT token IDs (between 2 and 100 NFTs).
-The first token ID in the array is then used as the identifier of the auction.
-- Create a sale for a single NFT or a batch of NFTs by specifying the following for each sale:
+- Create a sale for a single NFT by specifying the following for each sale:
   - The accepted payment type (ETH or any ERC20 token)
   - The buy now price, which will conclude the sale when a buyer meets this price.
-  - A whitelisted buyer address, which, when specified, allows only this address to purchase this NFT or this batch of NFTs.
+  - A whitelisted buyer address, which, when specified, allows only this address to purchase the NFT.
   - An array of fee recipient addresses who will receive a percentage of the selling price of an auction when the auction is concluded.
   - An array of fee percentages (each in basis points of 10000) which must match the number of fee recipients.
 This determines the split of the selling price for each fee recipient.

 # Bidders can perform the following actions using the Unstoppable Auction contract:

-- Make a bid on an NFT or batch of NFTs put up for auction by specifying the following:
+- Make a bid on an NFT put up for auction by specifying the following:
   - The amount of the bid (in either ETH or ERC20 Token as specified by the NFT seller).
 The bidder must make a bid that is higher by the bid increase percentage if another bid has already been made.
-However if this is met the bidder does not have to make a bid higher than the minimum price set by the seller(in this case, the auction would not start).
+However if this is met the bidder does not have to make a bid higher than the minimum price set by the seller (in this case, the auction would not start).
 Therefore, if no bid has been made on auction, the bidder can specify any amount.
-  - The user can also make a custom bid and specify the NFT recipient who will receive the NFT or batch of NFTs if their bid is successful.
+  - The user can also make a custom bid and specify the NFT recipient who will receive the NFT if their bid is successful.
-- Purchase an NFT or batch of NFTs put up for sale by specifying the following:
+- Purchase an NFT put up for sale by specifying the following:
   - The amount of ERC20 Token or ETH (as specified by the seller).
 In this scenario, the purchaser can make an underbid of the buy now price, which will not conclude the sale.
-The amount sent by the purchaser must then be the default percentage higher than the previous underbid.
-If the purchaser specifies an amount equal to or greater than the buy now price, the sale is concluded and the NFT and purchase amount are transferred.
+The amount sent by the bidder must then be the default percentage higher than the previous underbid.
+If the bidder specifies an amount equal to or greater than the buy now price, the sale is concluded and the NFT and purchase amount are transferred.

 Users can also make early bids on single NFTs.
 This allows users to bid on an NFT even if the owner has not yet set it for auction or sale.
 The user can only specify an early bid in an ETH amount.